Analyzing Tax Implications of Selling a House in Massachusetts

 FAQs:

-What taxes am I required to pay when selling my house in Massachusetts?
+What taxes do you pay when selling a house in Massachusetts?

-Are there exemptions for capital gains tax when selling my home?
+Are there exemptions for capital gains taxes when selling a house?

 Do I owe property tax after selling my house?